Bi-Coloured-Python-Rock-Snake/creature/README.md

     assert len(html) < 1024 * 1024
 ```

-`reveal` returns a coroutine function, so it can be run in an event loop.
+`reveal` returns a coroutine function, so you can run it in an event loop.

-This is the intended way of use: you write your code in sync-style, using hidden functions.
+This is the intended way of use, by the way: you write your code in sync style, using hidden functions.
 Then you pass the top-level function to `asyncio.run`:

 ```python